Lonely Planet Tokyo Encounter

 Tokyo Encounter

-Lonely Planet's Tokyo Encounter is a travel guide to the food, entertainment, culture, shopping and architecture in the neighborhoods of Japan's capital city, Tokyo.
+This Lonely Planet book describes the food, entertainment, culture, shopping and architecture in the neighborhoods of Japan's capital city, Tokyo.
+The useful, hand-sized reference guide uses colored edges to make each section easy to find.

 Sixteen articles in the Highlights section help visitors get the most out of their trips to Tokyo.